beber89/miner-dapp-wasm/README.md

 # miner-dapp-wasm
 Distributed app example in Golang for blockchain deployed as a WebAssembly utilizing a js websocket.
+Detailed explanation of the code is found in this article https://www.codementor.io/beber89/webassembly-to-run-blockchain-using-go-yuw6f9u7m.